Orange grove gangs are product of Spanish crisis

 Despite more police patrols, many locals said they felt vulnerable and powerless to keep crimes in check.

-“You can try and look out for your neighbors, but when you drive past someone picking fruit, with a van, in broad daylight, how do you know they’re a thief?” said Boix.

-Additional reporting by Rodrigo de Miguel and Susana Vera; Editing by Fiona Ortiz and Giles Elgood
+“You can try and look out for your neighbours, but when you drive past someone picking fruit, with a van, in broad daylight, how do you know they’re a thief?” said Boix.
+(Additional reporting by Rodrigo de Miguel and Susana Vera; Editing by Fiona Ortiz and Giles Elgood)